-In the financial year 2011, Thrombo Genics paid 583 k euro of remuneration in respect of the CEO, ViBio BVBA with P. De Haes as permanent representative.
+In the financial year 2012, ThromboGenics paid 731 k euro of remuneration in respect of the CEO, ViBio BVBA with Patrik De Haes as permanent representative.
 This includes:

-- a fixed remuneration of 311 k euro and expenses for an amount of 12 k euro; - a variable component of 60 k euro; this amount was agreed upon in December 2011.
+- a fixed remuneration of 351 k euro and expenses for an amount of 18 k euro: - a variable component of 100 k euro; this amount was agreed upon in December 2012.
 This variable compensation is based on 6 key corporate performance targets agreed between the CEO and the Remuneration Committee and validated by the Board of Directors.

-In addition, the CEO was granted an amount of 200 k euro related to achievement of important milestones as part of a 3 year incentive
+In addition, the CEO was granted an amount of 262 k euro related to achievement of important milestones as part of a 3 year incentive scheme.

-The CEO participates in the different warrant plans that Thrombo Genics has in place.
-In total the CEO is entitled to the following outstanding
+The CEO participates in the different warrant plans that ThromboGenics has in place.
+In total the CEO is entitled to the following outstanding warrants:

-- > Under the Warrant Plan "2008": 60,000 warrants at an exercise price of 8.65 euro/share vested over a period of 3 years. - > Under the warrant Plan "2010": 60,000 warrants at an exercise price of 15.49 euro/share to be vested over a period of 3 years. - Under the Warrant Plan "2011": 72,000 warrants at an exercise price of 20.59 euro/share to be vested over the next 3 years at a rate of 2,000 warrants/month, starting in May 2011.
+- Under the Warrant Plan '2008': 60,000 warrants at an exercise price of 8.65 euro/share vested over a period of 3 years. - Under the warrant Plan '2010': 60,000 warrants at an exercise price of 15.49 euro/share to be vested over a period of 3 years. - Under the Warrant Plan '2011': 72,000 warrants at an exercise price of 20.59 euro/share to be vested over the next 3 years at a rate of 2,000 warrants/month, starting in May 2011.